elucian/bee/syntax/composite.md

 **See also:** [me.bee](me.be)

 **Notes:**
-* Binded aspects are using multiple dispatch so they can be overloaded;
+* Binded methods are using multiple dispatch so they can be overloaded;
-* Constructors and aspects can be overwritten in other modules;
+* Methods can be overwritten in other modules;
-* Aspects of a type can be private to module or public using dot prefix;
+* Methods of a type can be private to module or public using dot prefix;
 * If the object type is public, the constructor must also be public;
 * You can not modify object structure after it is defined.
 * Bee do not have inheritance and polymorphism instead you can use mix-ins;